Mugisha20000/https-ethiennemugisha35.wixsite.com-my-site-11/README.md

 # Project Overview

 Welcome to **MUGISHA Restaurant**, a premier Italian dining destination located in Kigali, Rwanda.

-This website was developed using a No-Code platform to provide customers with an easy and convenient way to explore our menu, learn about our restaurant, contact us, and place food orders online.
+This website was developed using **Wix**, a No-Code website development platform, to provide customers with a modern and convenient online restaurant experience.

-The website combines modern design, user-friendly navigation, and restaurant e-commerce functionality to deliver an excellent customer experience.
+Customers can browse menu items, view product details and prices, learn about the restaurant, contact the business, and interact with the shopping cart system.

+The website is designed with a responsive layout, attractive user interface, and simple navigation to enhance customer satisfaction.

 ---

 # Platform Used

+## Wix Website Builder

-This project was developed using **Wix**, a No-Code website development platform.
+This project was developed using Wix because it offers:

-### Reasons for Choosing Wix

-* Easy drag-and-drop interface
+* Easy drag-and-drop website design
 * Professional website templates
-* Mobile responsive design
+* Mobile responsive layouts
-* Integrated e-commerce tools
+* Integrated e-commerce functionality
 * Secure hosting and deployment
-* Easy content management
+* User-friendly content management
+* Fast website publishing

 ---